BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 4/Chunk 4 - Feedback.md

 - When she wakes and talks to the executioner, I wanted you to layer in a description of the character.
 You don't need much but you need something.
 It will help the reader to picture the scene and ground themselves after all the sleep sections
 - You seem to be using executioner and Cindered Man interchangeably, this is potentially confusing.
 You are better to pick one and stick to it, I suggest the Cindered Man.
 ## Chapter 18
 Vagrants arguing.
 Wearkin.
-On pipes
+On pipes and ledges.
+Stranger.
+Dravius.
+Progressing in sewer.
 - You need to start this chapter with better location and character description so the readers can ground themselves in the chapter.